16 Examples of Effective Employee Incentive Programs

 11. Training and development program incentives

-Training your employees won’t only help them develop their own skill set and show you care about their growth, it also has a massive impact on your business profitability.
-These programs are another great long-term investment in your workforce.
-In fact, reports found that proper training can boost revenue.
+Training your employees will not only help them develop their own skill set and show you care about their growth, it also has a massive impact on your business profitability.
+These programs are another great long term investment in your workforce.
+Reports have found that proper training can boost revenue.

 12. Gifts and gift cards